 Results after tofu was marinated and cooked.

-methods produced near identical results in terms of
+Both of thesemethods produced near identical results in terms oftextureandflavorabsorption.

 The buffalo tofu came out delicious of course, but none of the sauce seeped past the outside of the tofu slices.